Keep your precious cargo safe by using a car seat correctly!

 - Make sure the seat is at the correct angle so your baby’s head does not flop down.
 Many seats have an angle indicator or adjusters that can help with this.

 - I recommend having a certified car seat technician help install the car seat.
-This will help with the many questions parents have and may even prevent Mom and Dad from having an argument! 🙂 Check out this website for information on locations of car seat technicians in your area. http://www.nhtsa.gov/cps/cpsfitting/index.cfm
+This will help with the many questions parents have and may even prevent Mom and Dad from having an argument! 🙂 Check out this website for great information on car seats, car seat recommendations and locations of car seat technicians in your area.
+It is an excellent resource! http://www.nhtsa.gov/cps/cpsfitting/index.cfm

 - What if my child’s feet touch the back of the car seat?